thehansong/basic-typst-resume-template/my-resume/main.typ

 - Built a documentation site that actually got read, breaking the ancient RTFM curse

 #work(
-  title: "Code Conjurer Intern",
+  company: "Stealth Startup (Fintech)",
-  location: "Silicon Suburb, CA",
+  dates: dates-helper(start-date: "Dec 2023", end-date: "Mar 2024"),
-  company: "Bits & Bytes Consulting",
+  title: "Software Engineer Intern",
-  dates: dates-helper(start-date: "Jun 2022", end-date: "Aug 2022"),
+  location: "San Francisco, CA",
 )
 - Developed a cross-platform mobile app that turned every user into a potential paparazzi
 - Led a security overhaul, heroically saving the company from the menace of "password123"